edkelly303/elm-yafl/README.md

 nonEmptyString =
     fields.string
-        |> Yafl.andThen
+        |> Yafl.validate
             (\string ->
                 if String.isEmpty string then
-                    Yafl.fail "This field must not be blank" else
+                    Just "This field must not be blank" else
-                    Yafl.succeed string
+                    Nothing
             )

 firstName =